pwwang/biopipen/docs/processes.md

         - `outdir:dir`: The output directory containing the extracted vcfs

     - **args**
         - `tool`: The tool used to do extraction.
-Default: vcftools (gatk, awk)
+Default: bcftools (gatk, awk)
-        - `vcftools`: The path of vcftools' vcf-subset
         - `bcftools`: The path of bcftools, used to extract the sample names from input vcf file.
         - `gatk`: The path of gatk.